v-chawebb/vmparser/README.md

-# vmparser
+# VMPARSER Project

-Quick bash script to convert copy/paste of ASC VM Legacy Properties page to useful output for case notes.
+Quick bash script and powershell script to convert copy/paste of ASC VM Legacy Properties page to useful output for case notes.

-## How to Use
+## How to Use Bash Script

 1. Login to ASC
 2. Copy/Paste the content from the VM Properties page into a text file in your fav distro.